Tree-Structured Synergy of Large Language Models and Bayesian Optimization for Efficient CASH: Conclusion

 \section{Conclusion}

-In this paper, we propose \sys, a framework that synergizes LLMs and BO via Monte Carlo Tree Search to solve the CASH problem. \sys introduces three key components: a tree structure to manage hierarchical exploration-exploitation trade-offs, a Selective Tuning Memory (STM) to enhance LLM reasoning, and a dynamic switching mechanism to optimally combine LLM and BO proposers.
-Experiments on 104 AMLB datasets show that \sys outperforms BO-based, LLM-based, and hybrid baselines.
+In this paper, we propose \sys, which synergizes LLMs and BO via tree search for CASH. \sys introduces three key components: MCTS to balance exploration and exploitation hierarchically, Selective Tuning Memory to enhance LLM reasoning, and a dynamic mechanism to select between LLM and BO proposers.
+Experiments on 104 AMLB datasets show that \sys outperforms BO-based and LLM-based baselines.
+We discuss limitations and future directions in Appendix~\ref{app:limitation_and_futurework}.